dailymotion/react-collider/README.md

 ### Server side

-Simply add the server middleware in your express app, giving the path to your routing module as argument.
+Simply add the server middleware in your express app, giving your routes and the path to the components.

 ```javascript
 var express  = require('express'),